danmolloy/firkin/README.md

 # Band Website
 ## Overview
 This is a personal website for a jazz big band, targeting concert promoters and audience members.
-It showcases an about section, stripe checkout integration, events calendar, information about the musicians and a contact form/newsletter signup.
+It showcases an about section, stripe checkout integration, events calendar, information about the musicians, contact form and newsletter signup.
 Technically, the project has a focus on optimized data fetching, UI/UX design, performance and accessibility.

 ## Features
 ### User Experience
 - **Events Calendar** fetched via a Server Component from a public Google Calendar.
 A variety of errors are handled such as a request error, vacant event fields or no events.
 To keep the calendar up to date, the data is not cached.
 - **Stripe Checkout** to accept donations is integrated.
 Upon a successful transaction, there is a thank you message with confetti covering the window.
-- **Contact Form** rigourously tested to provide a seamless experience, complete with validation, error messages and feedback.
+- **Contact Form and Newsletter sign up** both rigourously tested to provide a seamless experience, complete with validation, error messages and feedback.
 - **Responsive Design** built with a mobile-first philosophy.
 The website has a number if features unique to mobile view, such as a fly out menu and relocated photos from text sections to the photo gallery.
 - **Color changing on scroll** built on scroll event listeners, the header text changes color on scroll to contrast the background.
 - **Interactive Experience** gently scroll with React Scroll on menu link click, ensuring a smooth user experience.
 Additionally, upon a successful donation payment, confetti sprays across the screen.